Poorchop/hexchat-scripts/README.md

 *__Usage:__*
 Emotes are formatted with proper capitalization as you type.
-This only modifies your text when a Twitch IRC channel is in focus.
+This only modifies your text when a TwitchTV IRC channel is in focus.
 Therefore, this script is essentially a twitch-specific auto-replace tool.

+This script also replaces a few emotes with similar unicode characters.

 Example: "Hello kappa frankerz" is automatically converted to "Hello Kappa FrankerZ" as you type.
+This message would subsequently appear to you as "Hello 😏 🐶 " whether it was typed by you or by anyone else in the channel.

 ### Installation:
 Place "script.py" in your HexChat addons folder: